medianon/medianon/README.md

 go to your firebase console and make a new project

-click on build on the left and make a new firesore database in test mode
+click on build on the left and make a new firestore database in test mode

 click on settings on the left and make a new web app